 Delaware House Bill 400: overview of fee and tax changes

 Delaware has long held its position as the corporate capital of the United States, with millions of businesses choosing the state for incorporation.
-However, proposed legislative changes in House Bill 400 (HB 400) could significantly affect the cost of doing business in Delaware.
+The new legislative changes in House Bill 400 (HB 400), enacted May 21, 2026, significantly affect the cost of doing business in Delaware.

-This blog breaks down what Delaware House Bill 400 includes, where it currently stands in the legislative process, who it impacts, and how organizations can prepare.
+This blog breaks down what Delaware House Bill 400 includes, who it impacts, and what changes are made with organizations.

 What is Delaware House Bill 400?

 House Bill 400 is a comprehensive piece of legislation that amends multiple sections of the Delaware Code relating to fees and taxes administered by the Secretary of State.
-The bill introduces broad increases to business-related fees, including:
+The bill includes broad increases to business-related fees like the ones below::

 Formation and filing fees